Lessinia: From the modern period to the 20th century

-When Napoleon's troops settled in Lessinia as a result of the Peace of Pressburg in 1805, great changes began in the administrative structure of the area: the borders changed several times and the bureaucratic apparatus went through simplifications.
-The presence of troops in the Lessinian villages was numerous and often frowned upon by the population.
-With the intention of learning more about the people who lived there, the French conducted two censuses and studied the spread of the Cimbrian language, ascertaining that it was still spoken in Selva di Progno, Campofontana and Giazza.
-In addition, the first secular public schools were founded.
-These reforms continued with the subsequent Austrian rule that lasted between 1814 and 1866 when there was the annexation of Veneto to the Kingdom of Italy.
-During this period there was also the establishment of a free medical service designed mainly to contain any epidemics, of which pellagra, smallpox, and cholera were typical, claiming victims among the malnourished population.
-Following the Third War of Independence, Lessinia was annexed by Italy and again became a borderland with the Austrian Empire.
-Therefore, numerous military defensive buildings were built, such as Fort Masua on Mount Pastello, Fort San Briccio, Fort Santa Viola above Azzago, and Fort Monte Tesoro.
-The network of carriage roads was also strengthened.
-The second half of the 19th century was not easy for the population of Lessinia: severe famines associated with unemployment led many people to emigrate abroad.
-The most widespread activities among the poor resident population were limited to livestock farming, cheese production and, in the central and eastern area, coal production; ice mining was also widespread and took place in the typical icehouses.
-The difficult living conditions also led to a considerable spread of smuggling with the neighboring Tyrol, with which salt, tobacco, coffee, spices, sugar and alcohol were exchanged.
+When Napoleon's troops settled in Lessinia after the Peace of Pressburg in 1805, major administrative changes began: borders changed several times and the bureaucratic system was simplified.
+The presence of troops in Lessinian villages was numerous and often unpopular.
+The French conducted censuses and studied the spread of the Cimbrian language, ascertaining that it was still spoken in Selva di Progno, Campofontana and Giazza.
+They also founded the first secular public schools.

+These reforms continued under subsequent Austrian rule, which lasted between 1814 and 1866, when the annexation of Veneto to the Kingdom of Italy occurred.
+During this period a free medical service was established, mainly to contain epidemics such as pellagra, smallpox and cholera, which affected the malnourished population.

+After the Third Italian War of Independence, Lessinia was annexed by Italy and again became a borderland with the Austrian Empire.
+Numerous defensive buildings were therefore built, such as Fort Masua on Monte Pastello, Fort San Briccio, Fort Santa Viola above Azzago and Fort Monte Tesoro.
+The carriage-road network was also strengthened.
+The second half of the 19th century was hard for the population: famines and unemployment led many people to emigrate abroad.
+Common activities among the poor resident population were livestock farming, cheese production and, in the central and eastern area, charcoal production; ice extraction was also widespread and took place in the typical icehouses.
+Difficult living conditions also encouraged smuggling with neighbouring Tyrol, involving salt, tobacco, coffee, spices, sugar and alcohol.